We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 History of Hens and Life Expectancy

-Hens have not always been ‘pets’.
+Hens have not always been ‘pets.’

-The ancestors of our hens were wild birds and as such life expectancy was short.
-If they could survive predators, hunger and other life threatening events, they could actually live 2-4 years at most.
+The ancestors of our hens were wild birds, and as such, life expectancy was short.
+If they could survive predators, hunger, and other life-threatening events, they could actually live 2-4 years at most.

-So nowadays the lifespan of a backyard chicken can be anything from 3-10+ years.
+So nowadays, the lifespan of a backyard chicken can be anything from 3-10+ years.
 Their lifespan can vary depending on a lot of reasons, so keep reading to learn why.

-Lifespan of Chickens (Heritage Vs Hybrid)
+The Lifespan of Chickens (Heritage Vs. Hybrid)

-Heritage hens are hens which have been raised and bred naturally with their own kind.
+Heritage hens are hens that have been raised and bred naturally with their own kind.
 The benefits of heritage hens are many, including a longer life span.

-They are bred to be ‘natural’ layers so their laying period can cycle over 2-3 years, perhaps longer depending on the breed you have.
+They are bred to be ‘natural’ layers, so their laying period can cycle over 2-3 years, perhaps longer depending on the breed you have.

-To meet the American Poultry Association definition of heritage a bird must:
+To meet the American Poultry Association definition of heritage, a bird must: